-- (1) Public and private schools offering courses in general education and not operated for profit. - (2) Publicly owned buildings and buildings located on publicly owned land. - (3) Parks and nature preserves. - (4) Community buildings, country clubs, fraternal lodges, or similar civic or social clubs. - (5) Recreational areas which are predominately open uses of land with indoor facilities no larger in gross floor area than twenty-five (25%) percent of the ground area occupied by the outdoor recreational facilities.
-Outdoor recreational facilities in this section shall include swimming pools and adjoining decks, tennis courts, shuffleboard courts, handball courts, baseball fields, soccer fields, golf courses, driving ranges, picnic grounds and other areas that are designated to be used for specified recreational activities. - (6) Indoor recreational facilities, including, but not limited to, hockey, soccer, lacrosse, tennis, racquetball, squash and gymnasiums for basketball and volleyball which may or may not be operated for profit. - (7) Churches, synagogues, mosques, cemeteries. - (A) Emergency Shelters for the Homeless and Soup Kitchens may be considered ancillary uses conditional upon the following: (Amended Ordinance 1654 3/20/16) - i.
+- ii.
+The owner of the property, or their designee, is required to live in the B&B and to provide guest services, including, but not limited to: - 1.
+Front desk/communication - 2.
+Maid/cleaning service. - 3.
+Breakfast after overnight lodging. - iii.
+The number of rooms available for overnight lodging by guests is limited to five (5). - iv.
+Overnight guests must have access to a bathroom. - v.
+Breakfast prepared in the dwelling's kitchen is to be provided in the morning following an overnight stay as part of compensated guest services. - vi.
+Breakfast at the B&B must not be advertised to the general public as a restaurant. - (3) Parks and nature preserves. - (4) Community buildings, country clubs, fraternal lodges, or similar civic or social clubs. - (5) Recreational areas which are predominately open uses of land with indoor facilities no larger in gross floor area than twenty-five (25%) percent of the ground area occupied by the outdoor recreational facilities.
+Outdoor recreational facilities in this section shall include swimming pools and adjoining decks, tennis courts, shuffleboard courts, handball courts, baseball fields, soccer fields, golf courses, driving ranges, picnic grounds and other areas that are designated to be used for specified recreational activities. - (6) Indoor Recreation Centers.
+(Amended Ordinance 1745 11/4/21) - (7) Churches, synagogues, mosques, cemeteries. - (A) Emergency Shelters for the Homeless and Soup Kitchens may be considered ancillary uses conditional upon the following: (Amended Ordinance 1654 3/20/16) - i.
 Shelter and/or meal service for seven (7) or more recipients is limited to two (2) weeks maximum in any one calendar year. - ii.
-Shelter and/or meal service for seven (7) or more recipients is limited to one (1) week at a time throughout the calendar year.
+Shelter and/or meal service for seven (7) or more recipients is limited to one (1) week at a time throughout the calendar year. - iii.
+Limitations on duration for six (6) or fewer recipients of shelter and/or meal service at a time do not apply.

-- iii.
-Limitations on duration for six (6) or fewer recipients of shelter and/or meal service at a time do not apply. - (8) Group Child Care Homes (Amended Ordinance 1588 12/25/2011) - (9) Small Event Venues (Amended Ordinance 1702 5/30/19) - (a) Maximum building size of 3,000 (three-thousand square feet) on first floor. - (b) 1 (one) acre minimum of land area required. - (c) Maximum building height is 30' (thirty feet). - (d) Must be located on a major thoroughfare. - (e) Parking shall be required in accordance with article 4, section 5.30 Off-Street Parking Requirements. - (f) Outside storage shall be prohibited. - (g) Hours of operation limited to 10:00a.m. to midnight. - (h) All activities shall be held inside the building. - (i) Building setback shall be a minimum of 30' (thirty feet) from all property lines. - (j) A 6' (six foot) tall residential fence or unpierced masonry wall shall be provided on all sides adjacent to residential districts. - (k) Driveway approach must be of a material acceptable to the City of Southfield, Michigan Department of Transportation or Road Commission for Oakland County. - (l) On-site Barrier-Free spaces and access aisles are to be asphalt or concrete.
+- (8) Group Child Care Homes (Amended Ordinance 1588 12/25/2011) - (9) Small Event Venues (Amended Ordinance 1702 5/30/19) - (a) Maximum building size of 3,000 (three-thousand square feet) on first floor. - (b) 1 (one) acre minimum of land area required. - (c) Maximum building height is 30' (thirty feet). - (d) Must be located on a major thoroughfare. - (e) Parking shall be required in accordance with article 4, section 5.30 Off-Street Parking Requirements. - (f) Outside storage shall be prohibited. - (g) Hours of operation limited to 10:00a.m. to midnight. - (h) All activities shall be held inside the building. - (i) Building setback shall be a minimum of 30' (thirty feet) from all property lines. - (j) A 6' (six foot) tall residential fence or unpierced masonry wall shall be provided on all sides adjacent to residential districts. - (k) Driveway approach must be of a material acceptable to the City of Southfield, Michigan Department of Transportation or Road Commission for Oakland County. - (l) On-site Barrier-Free spaces and access aisles are to be asphalt or concrete.
 Balance of parking areas and driveways are to be gravel in a form acceptable to the City of Southfield Engineering Department.
 Parking areas are to be clearly demarcated with signs or bumper blocks. - (m) Subject to all other ordinance requirements pertaining to pedestrian circulation, ADA requirements, landscaping, storm water management, etc.